Computer/IT Services Orientation

 - Check the box to Keep a copy of forwarded messages in Outlook Web App.

-- With your NMSU Office 365 account, you have access to 7GB of online storage with SkyDrive.
-Look for SkyDrive on the right of your Aggie maroon menu bar on your webmail page.
+- With your NMSU Office 365 account, you have access to 7GB of online storage with Microsoft’s OneDrive.
+Look for OneDrive on the right of your Aggie maroon menu bar on your webmail page.

 On Campus Services

 Wireless Internet is available throughout the campus for you to use with your own laptop, tablet, or smartphone.
-Look for the “NMSU-WiFi” unsecured (no password required) network.
+Look for the “NMSU-Grants” secured network.
+If you haven’t logged into this WiFi network before, ask for it.

-Students have general access to desktop computers in three areas:
+Students have general access to desktop computers in four areas:

 Some classrooms have printers that can be used only when completing classroom assignments.
 General printing needs are met with using one of the two WEPA printer kiosks.